milkcan/effortless-prefs/README.md

 Retrieving data from SharedPreferences can be as simple as:

-    String data = Prefs.getString(key, default value)
+    val data = Prefs.getString(key, defaultValue)

-If SharedPreferences contains the key, the string will be obtained, otherwise the method returns the default string provided.
-No need for those pesky `contains()` or `data != null` checks!
+If SharedPreferences contains the key, the String will be obtained, otherwise the default value is returned.

 # Download
 Grab the latest dependency through Gradle: